kubernetes/enhancements/keps/sig-scheduling/5229-asynchronous-api-calls-during-scheduling/README.md

 - the version of Kubernetes where the KEP graduated to general availability
 - when the KEP was retired or superseded
 -->

+- 8th Apr 2025: The initial KEP is submitted.

 ## Drawbacks